-Guys, do I have for you an amazing recipe at the end of the work week!
-This vegan carrot halwa trifle is a take on the classic Indian carrot halwa or otherwise called gajar ka halwa.
-Vegan carrot halwa is a sweet dessert that has the consistency of a pudding and according to wikipedia its very popular in India and Pakistan.
+This Vegan Carrot Halwa Trifle is a take on the classic Indian Carrot Halwa or otherwise called Gajar Ka Halwa.
+Vegan carrot halwa is a sweet dessert that has the consistency of a pudding and according to Wikipedia its very popular in India and Pakistan.
 I obviously added my own twist to this delicious dessert and made it a trifle.

 - 1 lb carrots